 - Take 2 trimesters of 16 units and 1 trimester of 17 units

 - Reduce need for high course loads by taking 2 or 3 summer classes or a summer abroad program

-- Take one 2 or 3 unit course while externing (only consider courses taught in the late afternoon or early evening)
+- Take one 2 or 3 unit course while externing (only consider courses taught in the late afternoon or early evening or online)